 The UE shall filter the SS-RSRP and SS-RSRQ measurements of the serving cell using at least 2 measurements.
 Within the set of measurements used for the filtering, at least two measurements shall be spaced by, at least DRX cycle/2.

-If the UE has evaluated according to Table 4.2C.2.2-1 in Nserv consecutive DRX cycles that the serving cell does not fulfil the cell selection criterion S, the UE shall initiate the measurements of all neighbour cells indicated by the serving cell, regardless of the measurement rules currently limiting UE measurement activities.
+If the UE has evaluated according to Table 4.2C.2.2-1 in Nserv consecutive DRX cycles that the serving cell does not fulfil the cell selection criterion S, or if the UE is configured with ‘t-Service’ [2] at the latest when the time instant ‘t-service’ is reached, the UE shall initiate the measurements of all neighbour cells indicated by the serving cell, regardless of the measurement rules currently limiting UE measurement activities.
+Additionally, if the UE is configured with ‘t-service’ [2], the UE should start measurements of the neighbour cells indicated by the serving cell before ‘t-service’ is reached according to the requirements provided in clause 4.2C.2.3 and 4.2C.2.4.

 If the UE is not configured with‘t-Service’ [2] in the serving cell and if the UE in RRC_IDLE has not found any new suitable cell based on searches and measurements using the intra-frequency, inter-frequency and inter-RAT information indicated in the system information for [10 s], the UE shall initiate cell selection procedures for the selected PLMN as defined in [clause TBD].